 COVID-19 outbreak hits Franklin County jail staff

 Jan.
-4—FARMINGTON — Seven corrections officer at the Franklin County Detention Center have COVID-19, but no inmates are infected, Sheriff Scott Nichols Sr. said Tuesday.
+5—FARMINGTON — Seven corrections officers at the Franklin County Detention Center have COVID-19, but no inmates are infected, Sheriff Scott Nichols Sr. said Tuesday.

 Trying to cover four shifts with only two shifts of personnel is difficult, Nichols said.